matthewleach/enki-web/web/formatting-text-elements/editing-u-mark.md

 ### Unarticulated Annotation

 The `<u>`, or the **Unarticulated Annotation** element, is used to indicate that some text should be rendered differently from the rest of the text in a way that indicated non-textual annotation.
+The content of the `<u>` element is usually rendered as underlined.
+Nevertheless, you can change this by using the appropriate CSS styling - from this `text-decoration: underline;` to something like `text-decoration: #f00 wavy underline;`.

 ```
 <p>You could use this element